hSueki/dscage-pe2/README.md

 How to set up and start Docker or Singularity

 **With Docker**
 1. Run a Docker container using the `hsueki/dscage-pe2` image.
-Mount the reference and your local data directory to the container.
+Mount the reference and your local data directories to the container.
 ```
   docker run -it \
     --mount type=bind,source=/path/to/reference,target=/usr/local/reference \